raspberrypilearning/chatbot/en/step_5.md

 ## Step 3: Making decisions

-You can program your ChatBot to decide what to say or do, based on the user's responses.
+You can program your chatbot to decide what to say or do based on your responses to its questions.

-+ Can you ask the question "Are you OK?", and code your ChatBot to reply "That's great to hear!" only __if__ the user answers "yes".
++ Can you make the chatbot ask the question "Are you OK?", and code it to reply "That's great to hear!" only __if__ the user answers "yes"?

-    To test your new code properly, you should test it __twice__, once answering "yes", and once answering "no".
+    To test your new code properly, you should test it __twice__, once with the answer "yes", and once with the answer "no".

-    Your ChatBot should reply "That's great to hear!" if you answer "yes", but say nothing if you answer "no".
+    Your chatbot should reply "That's great to hear!" if you answer "yes", but say nothing if you answer "no".

     ![Testing a ChatBot reply](images/chatbot-if-test.png)

 --- hints ---
 --- hint ---
-After your ChatBot has said "Hi", it should now also __ask__ "Are you OK?". __If__ the user answers "yes" then the ChatBot should __say__ "That's great to hear!".
+After your chatbot has said "Hi", it should now also __ask__ "Are you OK?". __If__ you answer "yes", then the chatbot should __say__ "That's great to hear!".
 --- /hint ---
 --- hint ---
 Here are the extra code blocks you'll need: